 Highgate staff are welcoming, supportive, and always put the pupils' wellbeing first —Mr Zucker, Deputy Principal, Pre-Prep

 A dynamic and progressive culture.
-With yoga lessons, access to the pool and healthy lunches —Miss Knight, Communications, Support Staff
+With yoga lessons, access to the pool and healthy lunches —Miss Knight, Teacher of SpEx

-Just so many nice people —Mr Pullan, Head of Lower School
+Just so many nice people —Mr Pullan, Assistant Head

 Many rewarding opportunities and a culture of connectedness, where your expertise can truly shine —Mr Eltman, Graphic Designer, Support Staff

-A fun, collaborative and forward-thinking environment with a real sense of community —Ms Studd, Deputy Principal (Pastoral), Junior School
+A fun, collaborative and forward-thinking environment with a real sense of community —Ms Studd, Principal, Junior School

 Highgate is a different kind of independent school.
 Highgate doesn’t exist in a bubble, but is connected to, and part of, a community.
 We have partnerships with over 60 state schools across 7 London boroughs, and, in 2017, Highgate co-founded the free sixth form school, The London Academy of Excellence Tottenham (LAET), with Tottenham Hotspur Football Club as principal business sponsor.